PyPlanet/PyPlanet/docs/source/index.rst

 * Core: All apps will handle the game experience.
 * Core: Adjustable settings for all your apps.
 * Core: Supports Trackmania and Shootmania, Scripted only!
-* App: Local Records, including widget.
+* App: Local Records, including widget + list.
+* App: Dedimania Records, including widget + list.
 * App: Admin Commands, Providing with basic commands and control for maintaining your server.
 * App: Karma, Let your players vote on your maps!
 * App: Jukebox, Let your players 'juke' the next map.